parask11/image-segmentation/README.md

 # image-segmentation
-Used K-means Clustering (unsupervised) to extract dominant colours from an image and doing image segmentation.
+Used K-means Clustering (unsupervised learning) to extract dominant colours from an image and doing image segmentation.